Sex and Sustainability in the Sea

-CURWOOD: So this is, uh, if they're Nassau Grouper, they're found off Bermuda?
+CURWOOD: So this is if they sort of they're Nassau Grouper, they're found off Bermuda?

 HARDT: They're found all throughout the Caribbean, but unfortunately these days it's really hard to find them.
 They follow the same cues every year.
-In order for the fish to find one another, it also makes it very easy for fishers to find them, and you have all of the biggest fish clumping together all at the same time in a very predictable schedule every year, it's very easy to overfish them.
-And so we've seen this happen again and again and again, where these spawning aggregations really just get hammered.
+In order for the fish to find one another, makes it very easy for fishers to find them, and you have all of the biggest fish clumping together all at the same time and a very predictable schedule every year it's very easy to overfish them, and so we've seen this happen again and again and again where these spawning aggregations really just get hammered.

 HARDT: Well, corals are these fantastic animals.
-They look like little anemones that are trapped in a cup, and they build these little cup houses and those houses then stitch together into apartment buildings that then stitch together into big city blocks and then build reefs so big we can see them from space.
+They look like little anemones that are trapped in a cup, and they build these little cup houses and those houses then stitch together into apartment buildings and are then stitched together into big city blocks and then build reefs so big we can see them from space.

 CURWOOD: They're the only creature we can see from space.

-HARDT: I think so.
+HARDT: Yeah, I think so.
 Yeah, I believe that's true, the only ones that build living structures large enough to see from space.
 But because they build these reefs, they're stuck.
 They can't move to produce.
 So they reproduce more like what would be almost like a plant system.
-They release their eggs and sperm into the water column, but the way that they do this is fantastic because you're talking about an animal that has, from our understanding, a pretty basic body plan, no big, higher brain at work here, and yet they organize truly the biggest orgy on the planet, and it's perfectly synchronized.
-You can set your watch to it, and, in fact, researchers do every year, and it's like all of a sudden, the underwater world turns into a snowstorm, only the snowflakes rise up and are bright pink.
-So, the corals sit at the bottom of the sea and they release these bundles that are this bright pink coral color.
-And the bundles are the egg and sperm because most of the big corals that make the big reefs are hermaphrodites.
+They release their eggs and sperm into the water column, but the way that they do this is fantastic because you're talking about an animal that has, from our understanding, a pretty basic body plan, no big higher brain at work here and yet they organize truly the biggest orgy on the planet and it's perfectly synchronized.
+You can set your watch to it and in fact, researchers do every year, and it's like all of a sudden, the underwater world turns into a snowstorm, only the snowflakes rise up and are bright pink.
+So, the corals sit at the bottom of the sea and they release these bundles that are this bright pink coral color, and the bundles are the egg and sperm because most of the big corals that make the big reefs are hermaphrodites.
 And these bundles float up through the dark water column and then explode at the surface, releasing the egg and sperm and creating this giant slick of coral gametes, the term for eggs and sperm, and it all mixes and mashes at the top, and that's how you get sperm from one individual to mix with an egg of another.

 HARDT: [LAUGHS] There was.
-So this was one of my more semi-embarrassing moments because it happened very early in my graduate school career.
-You watch the event, you come up to the surface, and you come up through, again, this slick of coral goo, and it smells very potent and very familiar of other types of sexual activity that you can sense in other animals including our own species.
-[LAUGHS] So, um, it's a little bit funky, and there is sort of this unspoken initiation among people who study coral sex who sort of always look at each other and think,“Oh my gosh, this is so weird!”
+So this was one of my more semi-embarrassing moments because it happened very early my grad school career.
+You watch the event, you come up to the surface and you come up through again this slick of coral goo and it smells very potent and very familiar of other types of sexual activity that you can sense in other animals including our own species.
+[LAUGHS] It's a little bit funky, and there is sort of this unspoken initiation among people who study coral sex who always look at each other and think,“Oh my gosh, this is so weird!”

-CURWOOD: [LAUGHS] So talk to me about the various dating games of the deep.
-Now, why in nature is seduction necessary?
+CURWOOD: So talk to me about the various dating games of the deep.
+Now why in nature is seduction necessary?

 HARDT: Well, think about the resources it takes to produce an offspring.
-So, females in particular have to go through a lot of energy to produce these eggs and, in many cases, to raise the young, or at least care for the young for a little while.
+So, females in particular have to go through a lot of energy to produce these eggs and, in many cases to raise the young, care for the young for a little while.
 So they want to be discerning, they want to ensure that they are making an offspring with a male counterpart who has good genes.